WatchDoges101/WatchDoges101/README.md

 😄 Pronouns: He/him.

-📫 How to reach me: send me an email to drbittner99@yahoo.com.
+📫 How to reach me: drbittner99@yahoo.com.

 ⚡ Fun fact: I love learning about mechanics and working on cars.